- BA or BSc degree in Archaeology (also a requirement for Study Abroard/Exchange student and Contract students).

 - Compulsory attendance.

-- The course is limited to 20 participants to be selected on the basis of excavation experience and a short motivation letter (750 words) that has to be submitted through the BlackBoard module of the course, ca. 3 weeks before the start;
+- The course is limited to 20 participants to be selected on the basis of excavation experience and a short motivation letter (750 words);

 - The course is a joint venture between the Faculties of Archaeology and Law, and the forensic archaeologists of the Netherlands Forensic Institute (NFI).